 More about me

-I’ve been gardening for the better part of the past 30 years and, in 2013, after more than 20 years in law publishing, I decided to turn a part-time passion into a full-time activity.
+I’ve been involved in gardens for the better part of the past 30 years but my previous career was in publishing and journalism.
+At the end of 2013, I decided to turn a part-time passion for gardens into a full-time activity.
 A few months later, I left my job as editor of Britain’s longest-running magazine for solicitors to train as a garden designer.

-After three years with Capel Manor College, I emerged with a garden design diploma in my pocket.
+I then enrolled with Capel Manor College for three years and qualified with a garden design diploma.
 Halfway through, I started my own garden design business and I also joined the gardening team at Queen Mary’s Gardens, in Regent’s Park, as a volunteer gardener – I can still be found there once a week, digging, planting, pruning or mulching, depending on the time of year.

 Whether you are just looking for input and new ideas from a professionally qualified garden designer, for a new planting scheme, or for a complete redesign, I can probably help.
 Just drop me a line.